OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-13.md

 ## Jeremiah 13:23

-Can an Ethiopian change his skin or a leopard its spots?
-Neither can you do good who are accustomed to doing evil.
+Is it possible for an Ethiopian to change his skin or a leopard its spots?
+In the same way, you who are accustomed to doing evil cannot do good.

 ## Jeremiah 13:24

-“I will scatter you like chaff driven by the desert wind.
+“I will disperse you like chaff blown by the desert wind.

 ## Jeremiah 13:25